-We are also working with the Defense Intelligence Agency on setting up a cyber, if you will, mid-grade course for field grade officers, the young O3s, 04s that we have.
-And we have a series of courses that we have for our folks and for staffs, for the combatant command staffs, not just ours but all of them, to understand cyber.
+We are also working with the Defense Intelligence Agency on setting up a cyber, if you will, mid-grade course for field grade officers, the young O-3s, O-4s that we have.
+We have a series of courses that we have for our folks and for staffs, for the combatant command staffs, not just ours but all of them, to understand cyber.